SAP-samples/smart-co2nverter-ai/documentation/04-data-setup/AI-data-setup-overview.md

 ## Portion size of food

-Just as a remark, in the context of foood, we asked Chat-GPT what a portion size means:
+Just as a remark, in the context of food, we asked ChatGPT what a portion size means:

 ```
 A typical portion size for meat consumption varies depending on the type of meat and individual preferences.
 However, a general guideline is to consume around 85 to 100 grams (3 to 3.5 ounces) of cooked meat per serving.
 This is roughly equivalent to the size of a deck of playing cards or the palm of your hand.
 Keep in mind that portion sizes may vary across cultures and dietary needs.
 ```

-This can be understood as a being part of a meal, as opposed to situations were ... a 85 grams steak? ... well ;-)
+This can be understood as a being part of a meal, as opposed to situations were ... a 85 grams steak? well... ;-)